Shapy-Sees/dahdiapi/readme.md

+An AI has written all of this... so far.

 # DAHDI Phone API

 A Python-based REST and WebSocket API that provides a clean interface to DAHDI (Digium Asterisk Hardware Device Interface) telephony hardware.
 This service enables high-level control of analog telephone lines through FXS (Foreign Exchange Station) hardware.